 Memorial Hall (1951) was built as a memorial to Muskingum alumni who served in World War II.
-The building accommodates 100 first-year and upperclass women.
+The building accommodates 100 first-year women.

-Moore Hall (1958) housing more than 100 first-year and upper-class men, is named for the late Paul M. Moore of Aliquippa, Pennsylvania, a longtime member of the board of trustees and a benefactor of the University.
+Moore Hall (1958), housing more than 100 first-year men, is named for Paul M. Moore of Aliquippa, Pennsylvania, a longtime member of the board of trustees and a benefactor of the University.

 Patton Hall (1922) reopened in the summer of 1996 after major renovations.
-Named for Emma Patton Montgomery, wife of John Montgomery, President of Muskingum from 1904-1931, it houses 120 first year and upper-class students.
+Named for Emma Patton Montgomery, wife of John Montgomery, President of Muskingum from 1904-1931, it houses 120 upper-class students.

-Thomas Hall (1961) accommodating 150 first-year men and women, is named for the late Roger Crile Thomas and his brother, Paul M. Thomas, of Phoenix, Arizona.
+Thomas Hall (1961), accommodating 150 first-year men and women, is named for Roger Crile Thomas and his brother, Paul M. Thomas, of Phoenix, Arizona.

 The Townhouses (1998) are Muskingum's apartment style housing facilities.
-The 12 suites accommodate 72 students.
+The 12 suites accommodate 72 upper-class students.